aymane-maghouti/Contact_Management/README.md

 ![Texte alternatif de l'image](Main/assets/about.png)

-If you want to see how it's work, check the linkedin post where there is a vedio explain how to use it, here it is the link of the post [https://www.linkedin.com/feed/update/urn:li:activity:7083578564129771520/]
+If you want to see how it's work, check the linkedin post where there is a vedio explain how to use it, here it is the link of the post : a href="https://www.linkedin.com/feed/update/urn:li:activity:7086787315267723264/" target="_blank">Click here</a>

 ---